-Most Data Analyst roles take place in an office, however this can vary if the role involves consulting clients.
-The average day to day for a Data Analyst involves collecting data.
+Most Data Analyst roles take place in an office, however, this can vary if the role involves consulting clients.
+The average day-to-day for a Data Analyst involves collecting data.
 This can be via surveys or setting up software.
-You will also be expected to track key performance indicators, as well as monitoring and auditing the data and creating data visualisations, such as graphs or dashboards.
+You will also be expected to track key performance indicators, as well as monitoring and auditing the data and create data visualisations, such as graphs or dashboards.
 Another important aspect of the role is to understand the data collected and to identify and implement actions to increase efficiency and achieve a company’s goals.
 For example, a Data Analyst might track sales figures and create a strategy to increase revenue.

 What is the average Data Analyst salary?

 Salaries can vary depending on how experienced you are and where you’re based, with London generally offering higher paid careers.
 However, the average starting salary for a Junior Data Analyst is around £25,000.
 After a few years’ experience, you can expect around £30,000 – £35,000 on average.
 High level Senior Data Analysts can expect anything up to £60,000 or more a year.

 How to become a Data Analyst

 Important data analyst skills to have include excellent numerical skills and an eye for detail, as well as an overall knowledge of necessary software.
 This will differ depending on which sector you go into.
 For example, if you’re an analyst for a marketing company, understanding Google Analytics and SEO might help you.
 Whichever area you opt for, it’s also important to have excellent communication skills as you will be liaising with internal and external clients.